11 Best Design Feedback Tools for Creative Teams in 2026

 Alternatives: Lucidchart, Microsoft Whiteboard.

 Pricing: Free plan available.
-Their Starter plan starts at $8/user/month, and Business at $16/user/month.
+Their Starter plan starts at $8/user/month, and Business at $16/user/month, but a more affordable visual feedback tool.

 9. Adobe XD